fluidityspace/fluidityspace.github.io/index.md

 # Fluidity Space Services

-Engineering consultants with expertise in advanced manufacturing, minimum viable product development, and process development for the aerospace and automotive sectors.
+Engineering consultants with expertise in advanced manufacturing, minimum viable product design, and process development for the aerospace and automotive sectors.